umasse/khcoaching/content/success_stories.md

 <article class="story">

 After 2 years of Covid, instead of looking forward to going back to the old routine I was dreading it.
-I realized that I wasn't happy with some aspects of my life, and felt like maybe this was going to be the way it was going to be for the rest of my life: not particularly happy but semi comfortably with how things were.
+I realized that I wasn't happy with some aspects of my life, and felt like maybe this was going to be the way it was going to be for the rest of my life: not particularly happy but semi comfortable with how things were.
 The way I saw it, this was a middle-age crisis.
 Should I try to change something?
 My circumstances?
 Myself?
 Or just hold on and see.

 I didn't know if I needed therapy, something else, or nothing at all.
 When someone proposed coaching to me, I was a bit sceptic, but it couldn't hurt,  so I gave it a go.